When is Teej 2026 in Nepal? Teej 2083 Dates

 Celebrate Teej in Pashupathinath

 Teej is a national holiday in Nepal, with important celebrations in villages, cities, and temples.
 Thousands of women assemble at Kathmandu Pashupatinath Temple for the most spectacular festival, where they fast, pray, and ask Lord Shiva for blessings.
 Guhyeshwari Temple and other shrines in Patan and Bhaktapur are among the other noteworthy sites in the Kathmandu Valley.
-Teej is celebrated with great fervor at Janaki Mandir in Janakpur and with great vigor at Bindhyabasini Temple and along the lakeshore in Pokhara.
-Women swarm to the Dantakali Temple in Dharan, a significant location for Goddess Shakti worship.
-Large crowds of cultural events and communal feasts are typical in Lumbini Butwal and Biratnagar.
+Teej is celebrated with great fervour at Janaki Mandir in Janakpur and with great vigour at Bindhyabasini Temple and along the lakeshore in Pokhara.
+Women flock to the Dantakali Temple in Dharan, a significant centre of Goddess Shakti worship.
+Large crowds of cultural events and communal feasts are typical in Lumbini, Butwal and Biratnagar.
 Teej is observed with singing, dancing, and temple rites in cities like Dhangadhi and Mahendranagar in western and far-western Nepal.
-Regardless of the size of the festivities, Teej is still a national holiday that brings women together for joyful celebrations, fasting, and prayer.
+Regardless of the scale of the festivities, Teej remains a national holiday that brings women together for joyful celebrations, fasting, and prayer.

 It is also celebrated in several Indian states, with Rajasthan, Bihar, Uttar Pradesh, and Haryana being the most prominent.

-Yes – in Nepal, Teej is traditionally celebrated for the husband.
+Yes – in Nepal, Teej is traditionally celebrated in honour of the husband.

 The festival’s core purpose for married women is to pray for their husband’s good health, long life, and a happy marriage.
 This belief comes from the story of Goddess Parvati, who fasted and prayed with deep devotion until she was united with Lord Shiva.
 Following her example, women observe strict fasting—often without food or water—as a spiritual offering for their spouse’s well-being.
 Unmarried women also participate, hoping to be blessed with a loving and virtuous husband in the future.